Empowering Working Moms: Momcozy's 'Real Support' Campaign Echoes World Breastfeeding Week's Theme

-NEW YORK, Aug.
-01, 2023 (GLOBE NEWSWIRE) -- Trusted by over two million mothers worldwide, Momcozy is kickstarting World Breastfeeding Week with its campaign, 'Real Support for Breastfeeding Moms.'
+New York, Aug.
+02, 2023 (GLOBE NEWSWIRE) -- Trusted by over two million mothers worldwide, Momcozy is kickstarting World Breastfeeding Week with its campaign, 'Real Support for Breastfeeding Moms.'
 As a comprehensive provider of maternity products and solutions, Momcozy's campaign was envisioned with the World Breastfeeding Week Organization's official 2023 theme, 'Making a difference for working parents' in mind.
 The slogan highlights the prevalent workplace challenges breastfeeding mothers encounter, often prompting them to cease breastfeeding sooner than recommended.

 Understanding the difficulty of balancing multiple roles as a working mom, Momcozy is dedicated to support through accurate breastfeeding information, nurturing supportive communities, and versatile maternity products like the S12 Pro hands-free breast pump, the comfortable Seamless Floral Push-Up Nursing Bra, and the relieving Kneading Lactation Massager.